Capability Definition

 Often, the notion is that the business functions, business abilities, business processes, or business activities are business capabilities, but that is not true.
 They are nothing special, any organization does them, so they do not at all uniquely define your organization.

-Below, you see business functions and business processes that are often mistaken for business capabilities.
+Below, business processes and business functions are often mistaken for business capabilities.

 • Marketing